Admission for Masters Degrees in Counseling

 Materials to be submitted for application

-All of the following materials must be submitted to the Graduate School (address below) by the appropriate deadline.
+All of the following materials must be submitted to the Graduate School via online application or address below by the appropriate deadline.
 Please do not send them to the department.

 Marquette University Graduate School